pilleatus/orientdb-tutorial-distributed-database/gitbook/motivation.md

 1. The volume of data is to big, so it can't be stored on a single DBMS
-1. The DBMS can't process the large quantity of user requests in an acceptable time.
+1. The DBMS can't process the large quantity of user requests in an acceptable time
 1. Warranty for availability and redundancy of the data are not given on a single system